A brief Bio:

 "Robot Skull Quilt Square" - Part of a charity quilt curated by Abby Davis, auctioned with proceeds benefiting Becky's Fund which provides domestic violence awareness.

-This site is dedicated to the memory of Chris’ dad, Robert ‘Bob’ Zeliff (1941-2009) who he gleaned much of his tinkering skill and drive from.
-His pop could and did build anything that came to mind.
+This site is dedicated to the memory of my dad, Robert ‘Bob’ Zeliff (1941-2009) who I gleaned much of my tinkering skill and drive from.
+He was an incredible handyman and builder, not a day goes by that I don't think of him.

 Robert and Betty Zeliff